bridgetownrb/bridgetown/bridgetown-website/src/_docs/configuration/initializers.md

 ### Adding `roda` blocks

-If you want to configure your site's [Roda server](/docs/routes/) specifically, including setting up Roda plugins, you can add a `roda` block to your configuration.
-The `app` argument is the class of your Roda application (typically `RodaApp`) in a Bridgetown project.
+If you wish to configure your site's [Roda server](/docs/routes/), including setting up Roda plugins, you can add a `roda` block to your configuration.
+This provides a convenient alternative to placing configuration in your Roda class directly.

+The `app` argument of a `roda` block is the class of your Roda application (typically `RodaApp`) in a Bridgetown project.

 ```rb
 roda do |app|